 When you finally get home after a long day, nothing can be better than relaxing in a hot bathtub!
 For some, soaking in a tub is as therapeutic as a workout in a gym, while for others, it is simply the most incredible way to escape the busyness of life.
 And for people like me, it’s both.

-If you’re in the market for a great bathtub, three of the best inexpensive bathtubs currently available are the Americast apron-front tub, the Swiss Madison Well Made Forever tub, and the Woodbridge Freestanding tub.
+If you’re in the market for a great bathtub, three of the best inexpensive bathtubs currently available are the Americast apron-front tub, the Kingston Brass Aqua Eden Alcove Tub, and the Woodbridge Contemporary Freestanding tub.
 These tubs are durable and manufactured from sturdy materials, increasing the longevity of the tubs.

 How Much Does An Average Bathtub Cost?